dh4/pywu/README.md

-# PYWU
+# pywu

-PYWU is a simple python script for fetching data from Weather Underground's API.
+pywu is a simple python script for fetching data from Weather Underground's API.
 You need an API key to use the script (get it [here](http://www.wunderground.com/weather/api/)).

 ### Config file

-PYWU supports reading from a config file as well as passing your API key/location via command line.
+pywu supports reading from a config file as well as passing your API key/location via command line.
 A sample configuration:

 ~/.pywu.conf:
 ```